gobboph/gobboph.github.io/content/taxi_rides.md

 Like many others this past year, I stumbled on the impressive set of [TLC Trip Data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) and took my turn at checking where the NYC cabs like to hang out.
 I planned to find the best spots for cabs to pick people up at different times of the day in orer to maximize their hourly income.
 I will explain here how and show you some plots, you can find code and more images in my [github repo](https://github.com/gobboph/nycabs).

 These datasets are big.
 They encompass all the taxi rides from Jan 2009 to Dec 2015.
-For each month there are O(10^7) rides for wihch is given pickup coordinates and datetime, dropoff coordinates and datetime, trip distance, passenger count, total amount paid split in categories, payment method and probably something else I am forgetting now.
+For each month there are O(10^7) rides for which one gets pickup coordinates and datetime, dropoff coordinates and datetime, trip distance, passenger count, total amount paid split in categories, payment method and probably something else I am forgetting now.
 The files' size oscillates between 1.8-2.0 Gb per month.

-First thing first, I downloaded Jan 2015 (literally the first file you see on the website) and here is a cool map of New York City drown by scatter plotting pickup (in red) and dropoff (green) locations for the whole month.
+First of all, I downloaded Jan 2015 (literally the first file you see on the website) and here is a cool map of New York City drawn by scatter plotting pickup (in red) and dropoff (green) locations for the whole month.

 <center><img src="../../images/green.png" alt="NYC by cabs" style="width: 800px;"/></center>